-- A request to remove or change the unacceptable clothing, jewelry, etc. - Parental contact to bring in acceptable clothing. - Incidents of inappropriate dress will include consequences per the discipline policy.
+- A request to remove or change the unacceptable clothing, jewelry, etc. - Family contact to bring in acceptable clothing. - Student sent to in-school suspension if nothing can be done to either remove or replace the inappropriate dress. - Any other incident of inappropriate dress may result in consequences ranging from detention to suspension.

 We are committed to providing the best educational climate possible.
 Student dress is part of that climate.
 We expect all students to respect and observe the stated dress code and guidelines.
-The administration will make the final determination regarding the appropriateness of clothing in question.
+The administration will make the final decision regarding appropriateness of clothing in question.